Harlow Dental Family & Cosmetic Dentistry

 What to Do Before Your Emergency Appointment

-Additionally, having certain information handy can help to expedite your treatment when you do arrive office:
+Also, having certain information handy can help to expedite your treatment when you do arrive at the office.
+Here's what you should have on hand:

 Why You Shouldn’t Delay Calling the Dentist